SSWConsulting/SSW.People.Profiles/Peter-Gfader/Peter-Gfader.md

 _513.png) ![MCPD Web developer](./Images/Bio/MCPD-web(rgb)
 _504.png)

- Peter Gfader is a Solution Architect at SSW and a Microsoft Certified Professional specialising in SQL Server .NET Solutions.
+ Peter is a Solution Architect at SSW that mixes Scrum experience with development techniques like XP and Agile.

 Peter is an active developer who enjoys different sports like running, climbing, cycling (MTB / Road), hiking, swimming and surfing.

 Peter has worked wth different clients with a lot of different technologies:

+*   **An eCommerce website for a well established Australian retailer**

+Tuning the performance of an existing website without touching the code was a tough challenge.
+Server was IIS 6 on Windows Server 2003 and a ASP.NET v1.1 web app.

+ Additionally, we did some performance tuning of the in house developed website.
+Reduced the average page load ~10 times.
+ From an average of 4 seconds down to ~0.42 seconds per page

 *   **NRMA **